 - Optional Cost Adder #1 Provide a Unit Cost to complete an additional groundwater monitoring and sampling event.
-The scope of work for this cost adder should follow Task 3.0. - Optional Cost Adder #1a The cost provided should be to complete only one (1) event with all wells (proposed and current) in the network being sampled. - Optional Cost Adder #1b The cost provided should be to sample one (1) additional perched water monitoring point during a groundwater sampling event.
-The provided cost would be to cover all labor, equipment, laboratory, waste, etc. - Optional Cost Adder #1c The cost provided should be to sample one (1) additional overburden/weathered bedrock monitoring well during a groundwater sampling event.
-The provided cost would be to cover all labor, equipment, laboratory, waste, etc. - Optional Cost Adder #1d The cost provided should be to sample one (1) additional bedrock monitoring well during a groundwater sampling event.
+The scope of work for this cost adder should follow Task 3.0. - Optional Cost Adder #1a The cost provided should be to complete only one (1) event with all wells (proposed and current) in the network being sampled. - Optional Cost Adder #1b The cost provided should be to sample one (1) additional overburden monitoring well during a groundwater sampling event.
+The provided cost would be to cover all labor, equipment, laboratory, waste, etc. - Optional Cost Adder #1c The cost provided should be to sample one (1) additional bedrock monitoring well during a groundwater sampling event.
 The provided cost would be to cover all labor, equipment, laboratory, waste, etc. - Optional Cost Adder #2 Provide a Unit Cost to Prepare a Summary Progress Report for submittal to the PADEP.
 The Progress Report should detail the observations documented during the event, summarize the analytical results, map the groundwater flow direction for the Site, provide iso-concentration maps for compounds exceeding the SWHS, provide hydro-graphs, discuss the interim remediation efforts (if any), and provide additional scheduling details for upcoming events.
 Once the report is approved by the Solicitor, the report can be finalized and submitted to the PADEP.
-The progress reports discussed are being proposed to meet the PADEP obligation on progress reporting before RAP approval.
+The progress reports discussed are being proposed to meet the PADEP obligation on progress reporting before RAP approval. - Optional Cost Adder #3 Provide a Unit Cost to extend the Pump test for four (4) additional hours at the Site.
+The pump test would be extended if stabilization does not occur by the end of the eight (8) hour pump test. - Optional Cost Adder #4 Provide a Unit Cost to install one (1) additional overburden monitoring well.
+The scope of work for this cost adder should follow Task 2.2.1 construction guidelines.
+Please provide costs for the following: - Optional Cost Adder #4a Installation of one (1) additional overburden monitoring well during a separate event.
+The provided cost would be to cover all labor, equipment, subcontractors, waste, etc. - Optional Cost Adder #4b Installation of one (1) additional overburden monitoring well as an add-on to a drilling investigation.
+The provided cost would be to cover all labor, equipment, subcontractors, waste, etc.